DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ---
 # The Planning Setup Form

-The Planning Setup Form can be opened by clicking the "Plan Task" Button in the menu bar of [RAFCON](https://dlr-rm.github.io/RAFCON/).
+The Planning Setup Form can be opened by clicking the "Plan Task" button in the menu bar of [RAFCON](https://dlr-rm.github.io/RAFCON/).
 It's the main window of the plugin.
 So it is the part where to start a new state machine generation process, configure a new task, and get information about the current configuration.

 ![Task Planner Plugin Setup Form](../../assets/images/documentation/TaskPlannerPluginConfiguration.png "The Task Planner Plugin Setup Form")